Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Method

 \subsection{Charge collection efficiency}

 Based on the aforementioned physical models, we can simulate both the paths of carriers and the induced signals of RCC layer events.
-Furthermore, we can calculate the CCE curve of the RCC layer $f_\text{CCE}$ and its uncertainty~\cite{dai_modeling_2023,ma_study_2017} with
+Furthermore, we can calculate the CCE curve of the RCC layer $f_\text{CCE}(x)$ and its uncertainty~\cite{dai_modeling_2023,ma_study_2017} with

-where $x$ is the depth of the simulated single-site event from the detector surface, $A_{\text{p}}$ is the amplitude of the simulated charge pulse, $N$ is the initial number of the simulated charge carrier pairs, and $E_0$ is the ionization energy for germanium.
+where $x$ is the depth of the simulated single-site event from the detector surface, $A_{\text{p}}$ is the amplitude of the simulated charge pulse, $E$ is the energy deposited, $N$ is the initial number of the simulated charge carrier pairs, and $E_0$ is the ionization energy for germanium.
+It should be noted that the uncertainty modeled here is overestimated, as the trapping effect is treated analytically after the drift.

-The CCE curve has been proven to be crucial for interpreting experimental spectra and correcting distortions in the raw simulated energy spectra in the low-energy region because alpha, beta, and low-energy gamma particles from outside have a higher probability to deposit energy close to the surface~\cite{dai_modeling_2023,ma_study_2017}.
+The CCE curve is a fundamental property of $p$-type germanium detectors, mainly governed by the impurity density profiles and detector geometry.
+The applied bias voltage has only a minor impact on the CCE near the depletion boundary.
+It has been proven to be crucial for interpreting experimental spectra and correcting distortions in the raw simulated energy spectra in the low-energy region because alpha, beta, and low-energy gamma particles from outside have a higher probability to deposit energy close to the surface~\cite{ ma_study_2017, dai_modeling_2023, aalseth_maximum_2015, agostini_pulse_2022, bonet_pulse_2024 }.

 For each event, we denote the simulated deposited energies and depths with $(E_i, x_i)$.
 The raw simulated total energy $E_{\text{raw}}$, the total energy corrected with CCE curve $E_{\text{w/}}$, and total energy corrected without CCE curve $E_{\text{w/o}}$ are given by

 where $\Theta(x-\text{FCCD})$ is the step function with discontinuity at $x$ = FCCD.
 The $f_\text{CCE}(x)$ and $\Theta(x-\text{FCCD})$ are illustrated in Figure \ref{fig.cce_step}.